SummaryRead the full fact sheet

 A person who smokes heavily indoors creates a low-lying smoke cloud that other householders have no choice but to breathe.

 Compounds such as ammonia, sulphur and formaldehyde irritate the eyes, nose, throat and lungs.
-These compounds are especially harmful to people with respiratory conditions such as bronchitis or asthma.
-Exposure to second-hand smoke can either trigger or worsen symptoms.
+These compounds are especially harmful to people with respiratory conditions such as or .
+Exposure to second-hand smoke can trigger or worsen symptoms.

 Health risks of passive smoking – pregnant women and unborn babies